 There are ways to conduct A/B testing manually, but customer data platforms and other specialized BI tools make this process much easier, quicker, and more effective.

 You can progressively fine-tune your app as it gets closer to launch, but remember — the real testing comes after launch when real behavior can be observed.
-It’s the job of your marketing or product team to monitor real behaviour and see how it matches up to the KPIs you set originally.
+It’s the job of your marketing or product team to monitor real behavior and see how it matches up to the KPIs you set originally.

 Equipping your tech stack